Kelly Clarkson’s Half-Brother Says She Will Need ‘All The Support She Can Get’ After Divorce Filing

 “I’d love to give her all the support she needs,” he added.

-“I’m so sorry about the news,” Erik said.
+“I’m so sorry about the news,” Erik said, as well.

 Notably, Kelly and Erik haven’t been on the best terms for a few years now.
-Erik even previously accused Kelly of refusing to reconcile with their father, who the star has been very vocal about her non-existent relationship with since he walked out on her as a child, prior to his death two years ago.
+Erik even previously accused Kelly of refusing to reconcile with their father prior to his death two years ago.
+The star had been very vocal about her non-existent relationship with her father since he walked out on her as a child.

 “My father’s last words were that he wanted all of his kids at his side, but Kelly didn’t show up,” Erik previously claimed, per Ace Showbiz.